Publish Your Ballot Timeline

 Have a Nomination Period, Then a Voting Period

+Three phase ballots are the best way to maximize revenue, give voice to your audience, and make voting as easy as possible.
 A nomination period gives people the chance to pick their favorite businesses.
 This gives businesses an incentive to market themselves early on and gets your audience more involved.
 A separate voting period allows for a better user experience as well by providing an additional sales period to sell enhanced listings and ad space to nominated businesses.

 Make sure to leverage enhanced listings to ensure a more informative and pleasurable user experience.
 Through enhanced listings, voters can see specific info about businesses such as their website, address, and social info.
 In turn, people will spend more time browsing your ballot and interacting with advertisers.

 Avoid Making Changes After the Ballot is Live

 Once your ballot goes live, you should avoid making changes to entrants (such as adding or removing entrants and categories) if at all possible.
 Doing so is likely to lead to anger, confusion, and questions from customers.
 To avoid this, try running a three-phase ballot with a nomination, voting, and winner’s phase.
 This way there is plenty of time for your audience to write-in their favorites, and you can finalize entrants before voting begins.

 Make the end of your ballot an event to remember!
 Invite winners to a special party and post a special section on your website or in your publication.
 This way advertisers feel appreciated and are even more likely to participate again the next time you run a ballot.

 Having a winner’s directory is valuable because people can go back and consult it throughout the year.
 This can be a resource for anyone visiting your town or city.
 Include information for winners like a map, logo, description, and website to make the page even more useful.